Yakub (Nation of Islam): Origins of the story

 In the Book of Genesis, biblical patriarch Jacob makes a deal with his uncle Laban to divide livestock amongst themselves.
 The black goats and sheep will belong to Laban, while spotted, speckled or brown goats will belong to Jacob.
 After Laban agrees, Jacob places wood "with white streaks" in front of the strongest animals during breeding so as to produce spotted offspring.
 He further uses selective breeding to ensure "the feebler would be Laban's, and the stronger Jacob's".
 (Note: "Then Jacob took fresh sticks of poplar and almond and plane [or chestnut or sycamore] trees, and peeled white streaks in them, exposing the white of the sticks.
 He set the sticks that he had peeled in front of the flocks in the troughs, that is, the watering places, where the flocks came to drink.
 And since they bred when they came to drink, the flocks bred in front of the sticks and so the flocks brought forth striped, speckled, and spotted.
 And Jacob separated the lambs and set the faces of the flocks toward the striped and all the black in the flock of Laban.
-He put his own droves apart and did not put them with Laban’s flock.
+He put his own droves apart and did not put them with Laban's flock.
 Whenever the stronger of the flock were breeding, Jacob would lay the sticks in the troughs before the eyes of the flock, that they might breed among the sticks, but for the feebler of the flock he would not lay them there.
-So the feebler would be Laban’s, and the stronger Jacob’s.
+So the feebler would be Laban's, and the stronger Jacob's.
 Thus the man increased greatly and had large flocks, female servants and male servants, and camels and donkeys.")
-Leaders in the early-20th century eugenics movement like James Barr cited the Jacob story in their literature, often from an antisemitic point of view.
-(Note: "Jacob of old rather forestalled Mendel.
-He was a wily old Hebrew...
-Witness how he selected the dominant colours for himself, and all he had got to do was to put a few dominant striped bulls among the herd, and then there would be at most 25 per cent for Laban....
-We know that black is dominant to white, so poor Laban... had not the ghost of a chance with his wily son-in-law.
-In fact, as he confesses, Laban only got the weaklings.
-It would seem that the great financial ability of the Jews is inherited from this wily and unscrupulous Hebrew.
-No theory except that of Mendel would explain the origin of two such opposite characters as Esau and Jacob from the same parents, and they afford an excellent example of the difficulty which we have in arriving at the survival value of different characteristics.
-I imagine that most people would prefer the manly, independent, fearless, sportsmanlike character of Esau, but it would seem that the low, base, cunning, deceitful and cowardly character of Jacob had the best survival value.")
 Michael Muhammad Knight opines: "The prominence of Jacob as not only a controller of animal heredity but a selfish, scheming deceiver presents him as a natural candidate for the engineer of the white race".